Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

-Certainly!
 Defining classes will provide a solid structure for encapsulating functionality, making the codebase modular and easier to manage.
 Here's a detailed breakdown of the classes, organized by module.

 1. Interpreter Module